Skip to main content

 Center & Institute Affiliations

-Amal Wanigatunga, PhD, MPH, is an epidemiologist who studies physical activity as a powerful therapeutic to increase and maintain a high quality of life among older adults.
+Amal Wanigatunga, PhD, MPH, FACSM, is an epidemiologist who studies physical activity and emerging technology to improve quality of life as we age.

 Contact Info